rambabugupta/Machine_Learning_Churn_Prediction/README.md

 - avg_of_amount_paid: Average of the total amount paid for every customer.
 Intially, I had planned to use total_amount for each customer as transformation.

-- most_visited_payment_id: Most used payment_id for customer(categorical variables are arranged from sequential order starting from 1 as value was high).
+- most_visited_payment_id: Most used payment_id for customer(categorical variables are arranged from sequential order starting from 1).
 Encoding is missing.
 Discussed below.

-- most_visited_platform_id:  Most used plaform_id for platform(categorical variables are arranged from sequential order starting from 1 as value was high)
+- most_visited_platform_id:  Most used plaform_id for platform(categorical variables are arranged from sequential order starting from 1)

-- most_visited_transmission_id: Most used transmission_id(categorical variables are arranged from sequential order starting from 1 as value was high)
+- most_visited_transmission_id: Most used transmission_id(categorical variables are arranged from sequential order starting from 1)

 ### Dropped other attributes